Course Title: Prices and Markets

 Overview of Learning Resources

-Various learning resources are available online through MyRMIT/Blackboard.
+Various learning resources are available online through MyRMIT/Canvas.
 In addition to topic notes; assessment details and a study schedule you may also be provided with links to relevant online information; readings; audio and video clips and communication tools to facilitate collaboration with your peers and to share information.

 Resources are also available online through RMIT Library databases and other facilities.
 If you require assistance with the RMIT library facilities contact the Business Liaison Librarian for your school.
 Contact details for Business Liaison Librarians are located online on the RMIT library website.